google-research/bert/README.md

-We uploaded a new multilingual model which does *not* perform any normalization on the input (no lower casing, accent stripping, or Unicode normalization), and additionally inclues Thai and Mongolian.
+We uploaded a new multilingual model which does *not* perform any normalization on the input (no lower casing, accent stripping, or Unicode normalization), and additionally includes Thai and Mongolian.

 **It is recommended to use this version for developing multilingual models, especially on languages with non-Latin alphabets.**